Do you have to claim student loans on taxes?

-Education data has suggested that the total student loan debt is equivalent to about $1.75 trillion in the United States.
-If you are one of the students who are paying back their loans, you might be wondering do you have to claim student loans on taxes?
+Education data has suggested that the total student loan debt is equivalent to about $1.77 trillion in the United States.
+The average graduate with a bachelor’s degree from a U.S. public university borrows $32,637.
+If you are one of the students who are paying back their loans, you might be wondering if you have to claim student loans on taxes.

-Certain tax breaks and forms are required to be completed during tax time to ensure that you can get all of the benefits you are owed.
+To take advantage of tax breaks, you’ll want to be sure you’re aware of possible credits and necessary forms required during tax time to ensure that you can get all the benefits you are owed.
 To start, let’s take a look at whether or not student loans are considered taxable income.
+Please note that MoneyLion does not provide tax advice.
+Please consult a tax or legal adviser for guidance regarding your individual situation.

 Does the IRS consider student loans taxable income?